-The Group classifies loans that are 91 or more days late as credit impaired or defaulted for which lifetime expected loss is taken as an impairment charge.
+The Group classifies that loans are 91 or more days late as credit impaired or defaulted for which lifetime expected loss is taken as an impairment charge.
+Stage 3 includes loans that have fallen 91 or more days late as a result of forbearance measures introduced in April 2020 as a response to COVID-19, which have not been contractually defaulted.
 The treatment of defaulted loans is the same as the Group's policy before adoption of IFRS 9 on 1 April 2018.

-If, in a subsequent period, the amount of the default allowance decreases and the decrease can be related objectively to an event occurring after the impairment was recognised (such as an improvement in the debtor's credit rating), the reversal of the previously recognised default allowance is recognised in the Consolidated Statement of Comprehensive Income.
+If, in a subsequent year, the amount of the default allowance decreases and the decrease can be related objectively to an event occurring after the impairment was recognised (such as an improvement in the debtor's credit rating), the reversal of the previously recognised default allowance is recognised in the Consolidated Statement of Comprehensive Income.